-Funny thing is, it was at the point where I was wondering what Davison’s sexuality was, that she revealed that she was a problematic bisexual.
+Funny thing is, at the point where I was wondering what Davison’s sexuality was, she revealed that she was a ‘problematic bisexual’.
 Fancy that!
 She discussed an Australian man who was a gay aversion therapist, who was apparently bisexual, who ultimately sought to understand where bisexuals ‘fitted in’.
 This doctor also saw some of the first ‘transsexual’ patients in his clinic in the 60s in his private practice and was an expert on whether surgery should be performed in their cases.

 Jenny lives with Eric and Martin

 What queer lecture would be complete without this reference to the book about a girl who lived with two men that no one ever read?